 This course will prepare the student to become an effective drug educator with emphasis on historical and current drug use and trends and its effects on society and human behavior.
-(Goal is for students to make positive decisions to protect their own health but also higher understanding of effects to social health/life when others use or abuse drugs.)
+(Goal is for students to make

 Discussion of sexual biology, psychology, and sociocultural dimension of human sexual health and behavior.